iamalondra/Flashcard-o-matic/README.md

 ## Study page

-Allows users to shuffle their cards and flip between the subject and answer sides of their cards.
+Allows users to shuffle their cards and flip between the subject or answer sides of their cards.

 ![image](https://user-images.githubusercontent.com/57878265/187771599-9bc59f98-5ea1-45ba-b4fc-08540f7391ce.png)